tiagodavi/ex_markdown_parser/README.md

 # Parser

+A markdown parser you can use to persist checkboxes.

 ## Setup your Project

 - Ensure the port is `5432` and the password is the same as the configuration.